eclipse-theia/theia/doc/pull-requests.md

   - A request on the design review should be an explicit comment.
   - Such PR should be marked as a draft or with the WIP prefix.

+<a name="fixups"></a>
+- [3.](#fixups) Changes done _after_ the PR has been opened should be kept in separate commits while the review process is not finished.
+This allows reviewers to re-review only the updated parts of the PR and to determine what needs to be tested again.
+The "fixup" commits must be squashed before merging in order to keep a clean history.

 ## Requesting a Review

 <a name="review-reqs"></a>